Inside Joe Biden’s decision to pull troops from Afghanistan and end America’s longest war

 Laurel Miller, a former State Department specialist on Pakistan and Afghanistan, says Biden had long been opposed to the presence of US troops.

-She says it appeared his decision to keep a small counter-terrorism force in the country, had been dropped once it was judged it was not a viable stand-alone policy option, and the Taliban would not agree.
+She says it appeared that his decision to keep a small counterterrorism force in the country had been dropped once it was judged it was not a viable stand-alone policy option, and the Taliban would not agree to it.

-Miller, Director of International Crisis Group’s Asia programme, says Biden is not in any doubt that the security situation in Afghanistan will likely get worse once US troops left.
+Miller, director of International Crisis Group’s Asia programme, says Biden is not in any doubt that the security situation in Afghanistan will likely get worse once US troops left.

 “Instead, he judged that, although undesirable, that deterioration of conditions in Afghanistan is tolerable for US national security interests,” says Miller.

-Another factor, helping make it easier for Biden, is that because Trump’s primary foreign policy concern was immigration and building a wall on the US’s southern border, Americans were able to step away from the shadow of 9/11 and a national obsession with counter-terrorism.
+Another factor helping make it easier for Biden is that, because Trump’s primary foreign policy concern was immigration and building a wall on the US’s southern border, Americans were able to step away from the shadow of 9/11 and a national obsession with counterterrorism.

-“Biden was able to implement what was in his heart, because the context has changed,” says Vali Nasr, Professor of International Affairs and Middle East Studies at Johns Hopkins School of Advanced International Studies in Washington.
+“Biden was able to implement what was in his heart, because the context has changed,” says Vali Nasr, professor of international affairs and Middle East studies at Johns Hopkins School of Advanced International Studies in Washington.

-Nasr, who served as a senior advisor to Holbrooke at the State Department, says Obama had also wanted to get out of Afghanistan, close Guantanamo and have the Department of Justice take over the prosecution of the 9/11 plotters from the Department of Defence.
+Nasr, who served as a senior advisor to Holbrooke at the State Department, says Obama also wanted to get out of Afghanistan, close Guantanamo and have the Department of Justice take over the prosecution of the 9/11 plotters from the Department of Defence.

 He adds: “Obama could not implement what was in his heart, because he was in the headwinds of domestic American political pressure.”

-Medea Benjamin was among those opposed to the US invasion of Afghanistan, and who repeatedly called for the withdrawal of the troops.
+Medea Benjamin was among those who were opposed to the US invasion of Afghanistan and repeatedly called for the withdrawal of the troops.
 A veteran peace and women’s rights activist, Benjamin, co-founder of CodePink, does not doubt that the Afghan people face fraught and challenging times.

-She is adamant, however, things cannot improve in the longer term while Americans soldiers are there.
-Their presence has made the Afghan armed forces and authorities an excuse not to step up.
-Is has also contributed to massive corruption.
+She is adamant, however, that things cannot improve in the longer term while American soldiers are there.
+Their presence has given the Afghan armed forces and authorities an excuse not to step up, and has also contributed to massive corruption, she says.

 “We’ve always been working with peace groups and women's groups in Afghanistan and we'll continue to do that.
 We feel that it’s unfortunate the Taliban is as strong as it is, but it’s been strong for quite a long time now,” she says, when asked how US activists can help ordinary Afghans.

-“Our friends in Afghanistan, often say to us, they're fighting on many fronts - they’re fighting the Taliban, they're fighting the warlords, they're fighting their own corrupt government, and they're fighting outside forces,” she says.
+“Our friends in Afghanistan often say to us, they’re fighting on many fronts – they’re fighting the Taliban, they’re fighting the warlords, they’re fighting their own corrupt government, and they’re fighting outside forces,” she says.

 “Well, now there’ll be fewer outside forces there, and that’s one less thing for them to be focusing on.”